Patrisse Cullors – Women of the #BlackLivesMatter Movement

 In this talk, she explores the contributions women have made to the movement for Black lives historically and in the present; the institutional racism that still permeates our society, causing mass incarceration and high rates of maternal mortality in African-American communities; and the diverse ways women have been criminalized and have fought back to change the course of history.

 Introduction by Sonia Sanjeeta Balajee, Founder and Creative Director of Our Bodhi Project.
+(Patrisse Cullors presentation begins at 5:00 in the video)

 This speech was given at the 2018 Bioneers Conference.
 Read the full text version.